pyinat/naturtag/README.md

 This is currently a simple proof of concept intended for biological taxonomy, but could possibly be applied to other forms of hierarchical classification.

-This repo contains working scripts to generate taxonomic trees (in JSON format) from the following sources:
+This repo contains working scripts to generate taxonomic trees (in multiple formats) from the following sources:
 * [iNaturalist observations](https://www.inaturalist.org/observations/export)
 * [NCBI taxonomy](https://www.ncbi.nlm.nih.gov/guide/taxonomy/)